AVL Trees

 1. LL Rotation

-It is a type of single rotation that is performed when the tree gets unbalanced, upon insertion of a node into the left subtree of the left child of the imbalance node i.e., upon Left-Left (LL) insertion.
+LL Rotation is a single rotation operation executed when the tree becomes unbalanced due to the insertion of a node into the left subtree of the left child of the node causing the imbalance, known as Left-Left (LL) insertion.
 This imbalance indicates that the tree is heavy on the left side.
 Hence, a right rotation (or clockwise rotation) is applied such that this left heaviness imbalance is countered and the tree becomes a balanced tree.
 Let’s understand this process using an example:

 Example of LL Rotation